Best Bangkok Tailor Scams Guide: How to Avoid Tourist Traps

 Be specific about expectations: Show photos of suits you like, explain how you want garments to fit (slim, traditional, relaxed), and be clear about your timeline.

-Ask questions: Don’t nod along if you don’t understand something.
+Ask questions: Do not nod along if you do not understand something.
 Legitimate tailors want educated customers and will explain patiently.

-Get everything in writing: The fabric chosen, price agreed, fitting schedule, pickup date, and what happens if you’re unsatisfied.
+Get everything in writing: The fabric chosen, price agreed, fitting schedule, pickup date, and what happens if you are unsatisfied.
 Verbal promises are worthless with tourist-trap tailors.

 Trust your instincts: If something feels wrong or too good to be true, walk away.
-Bangkok has hundreds of excellent tailors; you don’t need to settle for one that makes you uncomfortable.
+Bangkok has hundreds of excellent tailors; you do not need to settle for one that makes you uncomfortable.

-If you’ve already fallen victim to a Bangkok tailor scam, you have limited but real options:
+If you have already fallen victim to a Bangkok tailor scam, you have limited but real options:

 While still in Bangkok: Return to the shop with your receipt and clearly explain the problems.
 Remain calm but firm.
-If they refuse to help, mention you’ll leave reviews detailing your experience.
+If they refuse to help, mention you will leave reviews detailing your experience.
 Many shops will make corrections to avoid negative publicity.

-If you’ve left Thailand: Document everything with photos.
+If you have left Thailand: Document everything with photos.
 Contact the shop via email with specific complaints.
 Some established shops (even imperfect ones) want to maintain their reputation and may offer refunds or corrections on your next visit.

-Credit card disputes: If you paid by credit card, you can dispute the charge with evidence the goods weren’t as described.
+Credit card disputes: If you paid by credit card, you can dispute the charge with evidence the goods were not as described.
 This works best if you have written agreements showing what was promised.

 Leave detailed reviews: Your experience helps other travelers.
 Leave reviews on Google, TripAdvisor, and specialized sites.
 Be factual and specific rather than emotional.